vipul-shinde/vipul-shinde/README.md

 <h3 align="center"><em>Learning Data Science is like going to the gym.
 You only benefit if you do it consistently.</em></h3>

-<p>This is what I have learned over the past two years.
+This is what I have learned over the past two years.
 I am an innovative person by nature and a data scientist by passion.
 I am currently a Master's in Computer Science student at University of Georgia.
-I am a tech enthusiast who loves working with data and solve problems using Machine Learning and Data Science.</p>
+I am a tech enthusiast who loves working with data and solve problems using Machine Learning and Data Science.

 <br>